BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 	│       └───netcoreapp1.0
 	└───Properties

-You should see the publish directory and go ahead and navigate into it and list out the files in the directory :
+You should see the publish directory.
+Navigate into it and list out the files in the directory :

 	02/08/2017  06:50 PM    <DIR>          .